gaberull/gabrielscott.io/README.md

 # Purpose of this Repo

+**Hosting Assets**

 This repository is being used solely for the purposes of hosting assets to be embedded on [gabrielscott.io](https://gabrielscott.io)

 gabrielscott.io is being run from a separate server.
-Specifically a GCP Compute Engine Virtual Machine with somewhat limited processing power, due to being part of their 'free tier'.
+Specifically a GCP Compute Engine VM with somewhat limited processing power, due to being part of their 'free tier'.

 This way, I can use GitHub's servers to share the work load when it comes to hosting images or other files.